 9. When will I hear back about my application?
 Are there interviews?

-Decisions for Winter applicants will be made in January 2018.
+Decisions for are usually made in the first two weeks of the new quarter.
 Some students may be asked for interviews, though interviews are not a requirement for EGS membership.